-Every time I think about Calgary I think about the floods that ravaged the community in 2013.
-As I remember how all those flooded areas looked, I think of how the community came together and those skills most needed in a disaster after the initial shock has passed.
+Every time I think about Calgary, I think about the floods that ravaged the community in 2013.
+I have the same thoughts about the BC flood of 2021, from which many communities still haven’t recovered.
+As I remember how all those flooded areas looked, I think of how the community came together and those skills that are most needed in a disaster after the initial shock has passed.
 At the top of that list is resilience.
-So what is resilience really?
+So, what exactly is resilience?
 And what are the ways to teach resilience?
-And as a parent, if I recognized it’s importance and wanted to know how to teach my child resilience what would I do?
+And as a parent, if I recognized its importance and wanted to know how to teach my child resilience, what would I do?
 Firstly, let’s look at what resilience is.
-It’s defined as the ability to recover from adversity and by all accounts, looking at my local bookstore, it has become one of the popular buzzwords of our time.
+It’s defined as the ability to recover from adversity, and by all accounts, looking at my local bookstore, it has become one of the popular buzzwords of our time.

 What is resilience really?

-That’s where I have a problem, as from my observations from the work I do helping solve children’s common behaviour issues, there’s far more too it than that.
-I think that’s why from a societal point of view, we are creating children that are less, not more able to handle stress.
+That’s where I have a problem, as from my observations from the work I do helping solve children’s common behaviour issues, there’s far more to it than that.
+I think that’s why, from a societal point of view, we are creating children that are less, not more, able to handle stress.

 How can you teach resilience?

-Can you sit with your children pointing to a book and explain ‘resilience’ as if it was like learning to use the potty or teaching your child how to share with friends?
+Can you sit with your children, pointing to a book, and explain “resilience” as if it were like learning to use the potty or teaching your child how to share with friends?
 Does it come from trying to learn a skill over and over again until they can do it in their sleep?

 Society at large is ruining our children’s ability to develop resilience

-So what are those experiences and how is the lack of them impacting our developing children in a way that might ultimately affect our very ability to survive as a species in the long term?
+So what are those experiences, and how is the lack of them impacting our developing children in a way that might ultimately affect our very ability to survive as a species in the long term?
 If what produces resilience is under assault, what are those assaults?
 Well, they come under names that we might not even recognize.
-Try ‘Self esteem’ and ‘Safety.’
-It’s not that the concepts these words suggest are bad; rather that that the pendulum has swung so heavily in their favour, that our children are now being denied experiences that are critical to their ability to later navigate the adult world.
-In short, they symbolize all the words out there that are designed to make us feel good without doing anything remotely out of our comfort zone.
+Try “self-esteem” and “safety.”
+It’s not that the concepts these words suggest are bad; rather, the pendulum has swung so heavily in their favour that our children are now being denied experiences that are critical to their ability to later navigate the adult world.
+In short, they symbolize all the words out there that are designed to make us feel good without doing anything remotely outside of our comfort zone.

-You see, resilience comes out of a struggle.
-That’s it, there’s no other way to get it.
-Take the wrong bus and end up at the wrong stop will build you resilience but only if you aren’t able to place a rescue call for someone to pick you up.
-Failing math and having to try harder: There’s a good one.
-Having to go to another soccer game and try again because the last time you mucked up and everyone is mad at you.
-Realizing that a course or activity you thought you’d enjoy is just terrible but sticking with it anyway, even though you’re sometimes miserable.
+You see, resilience comes out of struggle.
+That’s it; there’s no other way to get it.
+Taking the wrong bus and ending up at the wrong stop will build your resilience, but only if you aren’t able to place a rescue call for someone to pick you up.
+Failing math and having to try harder—that’s a good one.
+Having to go to another soccer game and try again because you messed up the last time and everyone is mad at you Realizing that a course or activity you thought you’d enjoy is just terrible but sticking with it anyway, even though you’re sometimes miserable.

-All the things that we generally think of as negative experiences to be shied away from, are actually integral to being able to actively navigate the world as the adult and deal with the bumps of life.
+All the things that we generally think of as negative experiences to be shied away from are actually integral to being able to actively navigate the world as an adult and deal with the bumps in life.
 And that is the world as it is now.

 The experiences that naturally develop resilience are being peeled away one by one

-Safe, secure and coddled might sound good but it denies children the very coping mechanisms that will make the difference to them as adults.
+Safe, secure, and coddled might sound good, but it denies children the very coping mechanisms that will make a difference to them as adults.

 The more difficult something is to accomplish, the more rewarding it is

-You see, it’s that momentary discomfort and struggle that leads to real resilience and ironically, even pleasure.
-In ‘Satisfaction: The Science of Finding True Fulfillment*,’ Dr Gregory Berns explains that satisfaction is more about the struggle than the achievement itself.
-In other words, it’s more about the journey and not the arrival.
+You see, it’s that momentary discomfort and struggle that leads to real resilience and, ironically, even pleasure.
+In “Satisfaction: The Science of Finding True Fulfillment*,” Dr. Gregory Berns explains that satisfaction is more about the struggle than the achievement itself.
+In other words, it’s more about the journey than the arrival.
 The human brain needs new experiences that are challenging.

-How many times have you heard that children should not be allowed to talk to strangers even though the librarian is a stranger, as is the bus driver?
-How many children are not allowed to play at the playground without mom or dad in tow, following along behind just in case they should fall?
+How many times have you heard that children should not be allowed to talk to strangers, even though the librarian is a stranger, as is the bus driver?
+How many children are not allowed to play at the playground without mom or dad in tow, following along just in case they should fall?
 How many young children are not allowed to navigate the yard alone?
-Even the older ones are frequently not allowed on a city bus or not allowed to walk to soccer practice.
+Even older children are frequently denied access to city buses or the ability to walk to soccer practice.

-For far too many children these days, life is a series of dulled experiences.
+For far too many children these days, life is a series of dull experiences.
 Experiences that have literally had the very life and inherent risk sucked right out of them.

 Let your children struggle a bit

-So for all those children whose real experiences are reduced to an empty shell, I implore parents to understand their children’s real needs and take on board the real importance of struggle.
-Try to resist stepping in to sweep away all your children’s problems as you’re simply not doing them any favours in the long run.
+So, for all of the children whose real experiences have been reduced to an empty shell, I implore parents to understand their children’s true needs and to recognize the true value of struggle.
+Try to resist stepping in to sweep away all your children’s problems, as you’re simply not doing them any favours in the long run.

 Children, especially little ones, will look to you to see how you deal with things that affect them.
-Show fear of the world and they will too.
-Show undue upset at a minor bonk on their head or the fact that their friend has suddenly ditched them to play with someone else is, to give them the idea that such setbacks are overwhelming and deserve great attention, dissection and angst.
-By all means discuss what happened but do so in a way, that allows them to develop resilience in the face of a negative event and that’s by not focussing on it or giving it undue attention.
+Show fear of the world, and they will too.
+Show undue upset at a minor bonk on their head or the fact that their friend has suddenly ditched them to play with someone else is to give them the idea that such setbacks are overwhelming and deserve great attention, dissection, and angst.
+By all means, discuss what happened, but do so in a way that allows them to develop resilience in the face of a negative event, and that’s by not focusing on it or giving it undue attention.

 Talk about challenges whilst being focused on something else

-The best way to discuss an event without giving it that undue attention, is to open the natural doors of communication and talk about it whilst focused on something else.
+The best way to discuss an event without giving it undue attention is to open the natural doors of communication and talk about it while focused on something else.
 Try sorting the laundry basket together or sweeping the floor.
-Talking to your children whilst engaged in another task is the way parents have offered support to their children for millennia.
-To chat whilst doing something alongside your child, is to create an environment that transcends minor difficulties and offers support in a natural way that helps children learn to bounce back from disappointments.
+Talking to your children while engaged in another task has been the way parents have offered support to their children for millennia.
+To chat while doing something with your child is to create an environment that transcends minor difficulties and offers support in a natural way that helps children learn to bounce back from disappointments.

-So when it comes to the question of how to teach your child resilience understand that disappointments and even disaster are an integral part of life no matter how hard and frankly horrible those experiences may be, or how much we’d like to enjoy life without them.
-After all, what’s important is not just how often you fall but how often you get back up again.
+So when it comes to the question of how to teach your child resilience, understand that disappointments and even disasters are an integral part of life, no matter how hard and frankly horrible those experiences may be or how much we’d like to enjoy life without them.
+After all, what’s important is not just how often you fall but how often you get back up.
 For an article about how to stop being a hovering parent, click here.
 For more parenting help, click here.